Children’s Catechism Program

 - To attend Mass, at Star of the Sea if possible, every Sunday and on all Holy Days of Obligation with their children.

-- To bring their children to confession and to also confess their sins at least once a month or more frequently in the event of mortal sin.
+- To bring their children to confession and to also confess their sins at least once a month in the event of mortal sin.

-- To pray daily with their children and to pray the Rosary together as a family at least once a week.
+- To pray daily with their children and we encourage to pray the Rosary together as a family at least once a week.

 - To support our parish with sacrificial gifts of time, talent and treasure.